-This document is a brief introduction to the longline sampling database l_line, and is a part of the database documentation series produced by NIWA.
+This document is a brief introduction to the l\line sampling database l\line, and is a part of the database documentation series produced by NIWA.

 All documents in this series include an introduction to the database design, a description of the main data structures accompanied by an Entity Relationship Diagram (ERD), and a listing of all the main tables.
-The ERD graphically shows the relationships between the tables in l_line, and the relationships between these tables and other databases.
+The ERD graphically shows the relationships between the tables in l\line, and the relationships between these tables and other databases.

-This document is intended as a guide for users and administrators of the l_line database.
-This database has been implemented as a schema within the Postgres database called fish.
+This document is intended as a guide for users and administrators of the l\line database.

-Access to this database and data is restricted to specific Nominated Personnel as specified in the current Data Management contract between the Ministry of Fisheries and NIWA.
+Access to this database and data is restricted to specific Nominated Personnel as specified in the current Schedule 6 of the Data Management contract between the Ministry of Fisheries and NIWA.
 Any requests for data should in the first instance be directed to the Ministry of Fisheries.